 Written by: Sohini Ashoke

 Today, affirmative action is most commonly discussed in the context of university admissions.
 Unfortunately, discrimination faced by Asian-American students is rarely acknowledged.
 Considering that 44 percent of Gunn students are Asian-American, how colleges handle affirmative action has a direct impact on Gunn students.
-Affirmative action is moving away from its original intent–providing equal opportunities to oppressed groups of people, shown by the way many colleges handle Asian-American applicants and hold them to a significantly higher standard than other races—even ones with more systemic privilege.
+Affirmative action is moving away from its original intent–providing equal opportunities to oppressed groups of people.
+This is shown by the way many colleges handle Asian-American applicants, and how they are held to a significantly higher standard than other races—even ones with more systemic privilege.
 It is a perfect example of how modern-day affirmative action works counterintuitively to its original purpose by discriminating against high-achieving minorities and disregarding the injustices they face.

 The policies on affirmative action in many colleges go against the original purpose of affirmative action and hold statistically high-achieving minorities, like Asian-Americans, at an unfair disadvantage.
 In fact, a study conducted at Princeton University found that in the United States, the average white college applicant holds a 140 point advantage in the SAT over the average Asian-American student.
 In other words, the average white applicant can have a standardized testing score 140 points below an Asian-American applicant and still be chosen over the Asian-American.
 Because Asian-Americans have faced years of systemic oppression, this is a clear violation of the original principle of affirmative action.
 The evidence of injustice against Asian-Americans dates back to the 1850s, when the first Chinese-Americans immigrated to the United States.
 The United States has a tainted past in terms of Asian-American discrimination.
 The Chinese Exclusion Act of 1882, which banned any Chinese immigrants from entering the United States, and the Japanese internment camps in World War II and the “Yellow Peril” prove that xenophobic persecution of Chinese-Americans is not a first in America.
 Even in 2017, there is research and evidence proving how Asian-Americans continue to face racism and disadvantages.
 A study conducted by the National Women’s Law Center found that the average Asian-American woman earns 85 cents to a white man’s dollar.
 A study done by the Administrative Science Journal found that Asian-Americans who “whitened” their names on job resumes had a 10 percent higher callback rate than Asian-Americans who kept their original names.
 Given the extensive historic and modern-day oppression that Asian-Americans face, the fact that they are held to a higher standard and punished for their merit is truly another form of discrimination.
 Another flaw of the blanket approach of generalizing all Asians during college admissions is that it doesn’t account for Cambodian, Vietnamese, Laotian and other Asian-American groups who have statistically lower standardized test scores.
 By applying the 140 point disadvantage to all Asian-Americans, colleges are problematically using a blanket statistic to represent all Asian-Americans.
 To correct the flawed system of affirmative action, universities need to approach Asian-American students as they are—a discriminated minority that needs to be compensated just like other minorities and not punished for their high work.
 By ending the forced stereotypes and looking at the history of Asian-Americans in America, colleges can make a significant change in bettering the system.